odrevet/Multi-Picture-Object/README.md

 	-o FILENAME : output MPO file name to produce
 </pre>

-# Dependencies

-No dependencies are required

 # Testing

-I used an hexadecimal editor (EMACS hexl-mode) to check in the generated file if the data where correct
+I used an hexadecimal editor (EMACS hexl-mode) to check the generated file if the data where correct

 # 3DS limitations